njraladdin/what-did-i-do/project.md

 - day analysis: use past context to generate a day analysis, to see what changed, what direction the user has taken, done
 - chart: add chart to see trend in activites for the past days in month, and for past months in year, done
 - screenshot logs with context: provide screenshot logs descirption with previous logs, done

-- data chat: ask anything about current month data (includes descriptions, notes, analyses).
+- data chat: ask anything about current month data (includes descriptions, notes, analyses), done
-"best productive time period" most sustainable working durations" "patterns that make you stop working for a long period"